agi-brain/xuance/docs/source/documents/api/runners/runner_magent.rst

 Runner_MAgent
 ==============================================

-Run a multi-agent environment, leveraging functionalities from the Pettingzoo_Runner parent class.
+Run a multi-agent environment, leveraging functionalities from the RunnerPettingzoo parent class.
-MAgent_Runner makes some extensions to it.
+RunnerMAgent makes some extensions to it.

 .. raw:: html